 - Heat a large heavy bottom pot with the oil over medium high heat.

 - Add the stock, tomatoes, black beans and quinoa and bring the mixture to a boil.
-Stir everything to combine.
+Stir to incorporate.

 - Cover the pot and reduce the heat to maintain a gentle simmer.

-- Cook for 15-25 minutes until the quinoa is fully cooked and the sweet potatoes are soft and the entire mixture is slightly thick like a chili.
+- Cook for 30-40 minutes until the quinoa is fully cooked and the sweet potatoes are soft and the entire mixture is thick like a chili.

 - Add the lime juice and remove the pot from the heat.
 Season with salt as needed.